concurrencykit/ck/README.md

 Concurrency Kit supports any architecture using compiler built-ins as a fallback.
 There is usually a performance degradation associated with this.

-Concurrency Kit has the following specializations:
+Concurrency Kit has specialized assembly for the following architectures:
  * `aarch64`
  * `arm`
  * `ppc`